mb0/xelf-old/DESIGN.md

 must be implemented as form resolver.

-Because we have different kinds of function implementation we use a common function literal type, that implements the literal and resolver interface and delegates expression resolution to a function body implementation.
+Because we have different kinds of function implementation we use a common function literal type, that implements the literal and expr resolver interface and delegates expression resolution to a function body implementation.
 The different are kinds built-in functions with custom or reflection base resolvers and normal function bodies with a list of expression elements.